 My first act of “civil disobedience” resulted in nurses wagging their finger at me with a smile and then putting me on bedrest.
 After cutting all of the surgical tape I had used to tie myself to the food carts they tied me down on my bed with a posey promising my “bedrest” would end after supper.
 I think that was also the point where I decided deep down that no one would ever have that type of control over me again.
 It was a minor incident but laid the groundwork for the future.
 With that said, I find it very distressing when I go into hospitals today and see seniors in those same posey jackets tied to a geri chair.

 In hindsight I was mourning.
-My roommate, a 12 year old friend with severe scoliosis and a congenital heart issue (which meant nothing to me back then) had passed away in the night two days before.
-The closest we came to recognizing death was watching the nurses herd us into our respective rooms and then shut the door.
+My roommate, a 12 year old friend with severe scoliosis and a congenital heart issue (which meant nothing to me back then) had passed away two night before.
+The closest we came to recognizing death was watching the nurses herd us into our respective rooms then shut the door.
+This way they could transport the body on a gurney down down a quiet empty hallway.
 None of us were allowed to be in the hallway however we knew when those doors were open somebody wouldn’t be in their room anymore.
-The closest we had to “grief counselling” was a nurses creating a sing along in your room so you were distracted from the sound of the gurney in the hallway.
+The closest we had to “grief counselling” was a nurse creating a sing along in your room as a distraction from the sound of the eternally wobbly wheel distracted of the gurney in the hallway.

 When access continues to be an issue I begin to feel like white noise.
 It’s like those wagging fingers that set me on this path 50+ years ago.
 Apparently not many people fully understand my investment in activism or advocacy.